Doctor of Nursing Practice Degree Program

 There are no mandatory login times for our Doctor of Nursing Practice program.
 Most DNP online classes require that you log in two to three times per week.

 Chamberlain has several resources to help you become acclimated and comfortable with the online classroom of our Doctor of Nursing Practice program.
-You can also ask your admissions representative for a personal tour of the DNP online environment.
+You can also ask your enrollment representative for a personal tour of the DNP online environment.
 We also have a view series, Online Classroom Demonstration, to learn about what you can expect when you log into your class.

 How do I go to class?

 You go to class by logging into your course from a device connected to the internet such as a computer, tablet or smartphone.
-Request more information to have an admission representative provide you with a comprehensive full course tour.
+Request more information to have an enrollment representative provide you with a comprehensive full course tour.

 Can I teach with a DNP degree?

-At Chamberlain, we require our faculty to hold a DNP or Ph.D. in nursing to teach at the master’s level and above.
-While you can teach at Chamberlain with a DNP degree, requirements may vary by educational institution - so if you have a specific school in mind, explore their requirements for faculty.
+Requirements may vary by educational institution - so if you have a specific school in mind, explore their requirements for faculty.

 I am a registered nurse but I hold a non-nursing master's degree.
 Am I able to complete the DNP program?

 Yes!
 Chamberlain provides registered nurses with the opportunity to enroll in preparatory coursework to prepare for admission to the Doctor of Nursing Practice (DNP) program.
 Registered nurses with a Bachelor of Science in Nursing (BSN) degree and a master’s degree in a field other than nursing must transfer in or complete at least six designated Chamberlain courses (18 credit hours) prior to being admitted to the Doctor of Nursing Practice degree program.
-See the admission requirements below for more details.

 Can I transfer any prior courses/credits into the DNP degree program?